-As part of our initiatives regarding mental wellbeing and prevention of psychological risks, our persons-of-trust was contacted 5 times in 2020.
+3. As part of our initiatives regarding mental wellbeing and prevention of psychological risks, our persons-of-trust was contacted 5 times in 2020.

 None of these interventions lead to a formal follow up, or a complaint.
 Four interventions were considered as informational, one was resolved with a reconciliation between the parties involved.
 This was an interpersonal conflict, without hierarchical link.
+In 2021 none of our personnel contacted our persons-of-trust.